garomonegro/html-css-jonas/README.md

 - `id` or `class` instead of descendant selector with the html element
 - User `class` instead of `id` even if there is only one use of it
 - Hexadecimal for color and RGBA when transparency is needed
-- Define element `a` sudo-classes `visited`, `hover`, and `active` in that same order
+- Define element `a` pseudo-classes `visited`, `hover`, and `active` in that same order

 ## Notes

-- The browsers Developer Tool allows you to see, modify and play with the Elements, Styles, sudo-classes, etc.
+- The browsers Developer Tool allows you to see, modify and play with the Elements, Styles, pseudo-classes, etc.

 ## Questions